-These classic fudge brownies are the perfect compromise between fudgy and cakey brownies, guaranteeing everyone will be pleased!
+These classic fudge brownies are the perfect compromise between fudgy and cakey brownies, with the perfect crackly top, guaranteeing everyone will be pleased!

 This recipe makes four 4X4“ brownies, eight 4X2” brownies, sixteen 2X2” brownies, thirty-two 1X1” brownies, or one serving for The Boy.
 I wish I was kidding.